 Subject Areas: Architecture

-2009-14 PhD in Architecture, Geddes Institute for Urban Research, University of Dundee.
-Thesis title: The Architecture of Analogy: An Inquiry into Aldo Rossi’s Theory of the City, the Discipline, the Type, and the Analogue
+Thesis title: The Architecture of Analogy: An Inquiry into Aldo Rossi’s Theory of the City, the Discipline, the Type, and the Analogue.

-2008-09 MArch with Distinction, School of Architecture, University of Dundee.
-Thesis title: Analogical Dundee
+2008-09.
+MArch with Distinction, School of Architecture, University of Dundee

 Cameron’s research focuses on the relationship between architecture, representation and subjectivity to engage the city as a critical project.
-Close-reading of architectural, political and philosophic texts, drawings, projects and theoretical design approaches are developed as critical methods toward a reflection on the urban imagination, the transformation of how we think about our relationship to the city and the world, and how we construct forms of living.
+The primary methods of inquiry are close-readings of architectural, political and philosophic texts; and close-readings of urban plans, drawings and projects, toward theoretical design approaches and a reflection on the urban imagination, the transformation of how we think about our relationship to the city and to the world, and how we construct spaces for thought and forms for life.

 Cameron is a PhD Supervisor in Architecture and welcomes expressions of interest for PhD supervision by applicants who are interested in pursuing the intersection between architecture, urbanism, history and theory, political and philosophical practices.
 He is particularly interested in PhD by Design proposals.

-2015 The Artefact and the Analogue: Aldo Rossi’s Theory of the City at University of Dundee for The City is a Thinking Machine.
+2015.
+The Artefact and the Analogue: Aldo Rossi’s Theory of the City.
+University of Dundee for The City is a Thinking Machine.

-2012 After Architect Aldo Rossi at Love Studios, Perth for The Paper Gentlemen.
-Group Exhibition.
+2012.
+After Architect Aldo Rossi.
+Love Studios, Perth for The Paper Gentlemen.

-2011 Project Context: Drawing by Hand – Drawing by Computer at The Mill, Walthamstow, London, 26 September - 1 October.
-Co-curator.
+2011.
+Project Context: Drawing by Hand – Drawing by Computer.
+The Mill, Walthamstow, London, 26 September - 1 October.

-2010 Analogical Dundee, Royal Scottish Academy, Edinburgh for RSA New Contemporaries Exhibition.
+2010.
+Analogical Dundee.
+Royal Scottish Academy, Edinburgh RSA New Contemporaries Exhibition.

-2018 “The Analogical Surface: City, Drawing, Form, Thought.”
-Drawing On: Journal of Architecture Research by Design, No. 2: Surface and Installation, pp. 18-31.
+2018.
+‘The Analogical Surface: City, Drawing, Form, Thought’, Drawing On: Journal of Architecture Research by Design, No. 2 Surface and Installation, 18-31.